exchen3/Emoryhackathalon/README.md

 # 📚 TutorConnect

-**TutorConnect** is a web-based platform that connects underclassmen college students with qualified upperclassmen tutors.
+**TutorConnect** is a web-based platform that connects underclassmen college students with qualified upperclassmen or alumni tutors.
 The goal is to offer flexible, peer-based academic support while also providing upperclassmen with gig-based income opportunities.

 ---